 This is a sharp-looking pump with all-aluminum construction.
 The pump handle is small, but the textured rubber grip helps keep your hand in position.
 The flexible fill hose design is fast and slightly more convenient than the Lezyne hose design, and you don't have to worry about losing the hose as it is permanently attached to the pump.
 The SmartHead valve is an innovative way to provide Presta and Schrader compatibility without the need for a reversible hose.

 This contender receives our highest accolades for portability.
 The pump is tiny, at 18.5cm and only weighs 87g.
-You won't even notice it in a jersey pocket and it will even fit in some seat bags.
+You won't even notice it in a jersey pocket.
+It will even fit in some seat bags.
 It also comes with a frame mount if storing in a jersey pocket is not your thing.
 This contender is the most portable pump we have tested.

 The RaceRocket proved to be a durable tool throughout testing.
 Despite frequent use in sometimes questionable weather, we never experienced any issues.
-A rubber cap prevents contamination of the pump head and we anticipate that the RaceRocket will provide many years of reliable service.
-Other contenders, such as the Lezyne Road Drive, Lezyne Pressure Drive, and Silca Impero Ultimate, all score similarly in this metric, earning an 8 out of 10.
+A rubber cap prevents contamination of the pump head, and we anticipate that the RaceRocket will provide many years of reliable service.
+Other contenders, such as the Lezyne Road Drive, Lezyne Pressure Drive, and Silca Impero Ultimate, all do well in this metric.

 The RaceRocket is a great value at $40.
 With quality construction and great pumping performance, we would strongly recommend this pump.

 This contender is a great mini pump in a tiny package.
 It surprised us during testing with excellent pumping performance to size ratio.
 High quality and innovative design and great portability make this a go-to pump for our gram counting testers.